eProsima/Fast-DDS-docs/docs/fastdds/getting_started/simple_app/includes/subscriber.rst

 *   :class:`DataReaderQoS`.
     Structure that defines the QoS of the DataReader.
 *   :class:`SampleInfo`.
-    Is the information that accompanies each sample that is ‘read’ or ‘taken.’
+    It is the information that accompanies each sample that is ‘read’ or ‘taken.’

 .. literalinclude:: /../code/Examples/C++/DDSHelloWorld/src/HelloWorldSubscriber.cpp
     :language: C++